MarzSP/AllerCheck/api/README.md

 N-Tier Architecture / Controller-Service-Repository Pattern CSR

+- Clean Architecture: hexagonal architecture Interfaces are ports (Dependency Inversion/Dependency Injection), and implementations are adapters.

 The backend is structured into three main layers:

 1. **Controller Layer**: This layer handles incoming HTTP requests and routes them to the appropriate service methods.